-Beyond academics in the classroom, MCC is committed to being part of our community.
-Last year, our students contributed more than 50,000 service hours through service-learning, internships, practica and clinical placements at community agencies, businesses, hospitals and schools.

-In early 2014 we opened MCC Downtown, a storefront at 889 Elm Street in Manchester where prospective students and the public can stop by.
-It's been a great opportunity to foster two-way communication between members of the community and the college.
+There's a reason that "community" is our middle name.
+Annually, our students contribute more than 50,000 service hours through service-learning, internships, practica and clinical placements at community agencies, businesses, hospitals and schools.
+We even have a presence on Elm Street at MCC Downtown, where prospective students, current students and the public can stop by for workshops, book groups or to learn more about the college.